rjmantilla76/parcial1Web/README.md

 I'm currently working on several projects that use TDA to understand networks and other kinds of data.
 This app recolects some knowledge of the Github follower graph (from your queries!) and anonymizes it, providing it to you so you can run all kinds of crazy scripts on it.

+My special sauce then is the caching to avoid hitting the API imit and the anonymized graph of followers.